Information for Parents

 An apprenticeship is a real job with training.
 It allows your daughter or son to earn while they learn while gaining a nationally recognised training assessment, and in many cases qualifications.
 Apprenticeships take at least a year to complete.

-What apprenticeships are available to my child at University College Birmingham?
+What apprenticeships are available at University College Birmingham?

 - Business and Administration